oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - group_name: represents the mandatory symbolic name of the group as a string.

-- group_type_name: represents the name of the Group Type the definition is based upon.
+- group_type_name: represents the name of the group type the definition is based upon.

-- group_description: contains an optional description of the group.

-- property_assignments: represents the optional map of property assignments for the group definition that provide values for properties defined in its declared Group Type.
+- property_assignments: represents the optional map of property assignments for the group definition that provide values for properties defined in its declared group type.

-- attribute_assigments: represents the optional map of attribute assignments for the group definition that provide values for attributes defined in its declared Group Type.
+- attribute_assigments: represents the optional map of attribute assignments for the group definition that provide values for attributes defined in its declared group type.

 - list_of_node_templates: contains the mandatory list of one or more node template names or group symbolic names (within the same service